molehair/Annoyer2/devnote.md

     /home/j/.gradle/caches/modules-2/files-2.1/org.jetbrains.kotlin/kotlin-stdlib-common/1.6.21/5e5b55c26dbc80372a920aef60eb774b714559b8/kotlin-stdlib-common-1.6.21.jar (version 1.6)
 w: Some runtime JAR files in the classpath have an incompatible version.
 Consider removing them from the classpath

+  - auto generation of illustrations from example sentence
   - animation
   - documentation
   - firestore if sync over web is planned